marcus-crane/utf9k/src/content/questions/youtube-rss.md

 ---
-title: "How can I subscribe to a YouTube channel with an RSS reader?"
-slug: "youtube-rss"
+category: questions
-description: "In which I take back control of my attention span (as if)"
+description: In which I take back control of my attention span (as if)
-category: "questions"
+output: src/content/questions
+publish: true
+slug: youtube-rss
 tags:
-  - "youtube"
+  - youtube
-  - "rss"
+  - rss
+title: How can I subscribe to a YouTube channel with an RSS reader?
 ---
 All YouTube channels have an RSS feed which can be found at the following endpoint:

 ```